 ECSS-E-ST-32-02_0260392

-No burst or collapse shall occur prior to the end of the design burst pressure application.Burst test
+No structural failure, collapse shall occur prior to the end of the design burst pressure application.

+1 If leakage occurs during the design burst pressure test, above the proof pressure, the acceptability will be agreed between customer and supplier.

+2 According to ECSS-E-ST-10-03, after burst pressure, no space segment equipment or any of its parts is used for further qualification activities or as flight hardware.

+Burst test

 ECSS-E-ST-32-02_0260393